Apr

 On the other hand, if it looks like maybe you’ll owe $2,000 and you are positive all of your income is accounted for, it’s just that you aren’t sure about some deductions, then send the IRS the two-grand and see if those deductions work out.
 If not, no harm, no foul.
 If so, you’ll get a rebate too.

-If you still plan to beat the midnight deadline, make sure you know which, if any, post office in your area will be staying open late to collect tax returns.
+If you still plan to beat the midnight deadline on April 15th, make sure you know which, if any, post offices in your area will be staying open late to collect tax returns.
 With budget cutbacks, you can expect the post office to be a little less grand in how many collection locations it leaves open late.